HomeEuropeBelarusPolotsk sights

 House of Peter the Great - Polotsk

-It is a one-story residential structure with stucco on the facade and wood carvings on the entrance doors.
-Here, during research work, a table service of the early 18th century was discovered, apparently formerly belonging to the tsar.
+It is a one-storey residential building with stucco on the facade and wood carvings on the entrance doors.

 The Jesuit School